lilab-bcb/cirrocumulus/docs/installation.rst

     cirro serve

+You can see the full list of command line options by typing `cirro serve --help`.

 - Use the `prepare_data` command to freeze an h5ad, loom, or Seurat file in cirrocumulus format.
 The cirrocumulus format allows efficient partial dataset retrieval over a network (e.g Google bucket) using limited memory.